-In our opinion, the separate financial statements present fairly, in all material respects, the financial position of Hrvatski Telekom d.d. (the "Company") as at 31 December 2016, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted in European Union ("IFRS").
+In our opinion, the separate financial statements give a true and fair view of the financial position of Hrvatski Telekom d.d. (the "Company") as at 31 December 2017, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").